ton-community/ton-docs/docs/develop/dapps/tutorials/simple-zk-on-ton.md

 });
 ```

-Firstly, we need to import some packages that we will use in the test:
+First, we’ll need to import several packages that we will use in the test:
 ```ts
 import * as snarkjs from "snarkjs";
 import path from "path";
 import {buildBls12381, utils} from "ffjavascript";
 const {unstringifyBigInts} = utils;
 ````
-* if you run the test, you will get a typescript error, because we don't have declaration file for module 'snarkjs' & ffjavascript.
-We can fix this by editing the
+* If you run the test, the result will be a TypeScript error, because we don't have a declaration file for the module 'snarkjs' & ffjavascript.
+This can be addressed by editing the `tsconfig.json` file in the root of the `simple-zk` folder.
+We'll need to change the _**strict**_ option to **_false_** in that file
-`tsconfig.json` file in the root of `simple-zk` folder.
-We need to change the _**strict**_ option to **_false_**.
+*

-We will also need to import `circuit.wasm` and `circuit_final.zkey` files.
-We will use them to generate the proof to send to the contract.
+We'll also need to import the `circuit.wasm` and `circuit_final.zkey` files which will be used to generate the proof to send to the contract.
 ```ts
 const wasmPath = path.join(__dirname, "../build/circuits", "circuit.wasm");
 const zkeyPath = path.join(__dirname, "../build/circuits", "circuit_final.zkey");
 ```

-Lets fill the `should verify` test.
-We will need to generate the proof first.
+Let's fill the `should verify` test.
+We'll need to generate the proof first.
 ```ts
 it('should verify', async () => {
   // proof generation